-clutch-size 4 5 6 7 9 number of clutches 2 2 2 3 I
+clutch-size 4 5 6 7 9 number of clutches 2 2 2 3 1

-The mean clutch-size, excluding the single eggs, was 6.0.
+The mean clutch-size, excluding the single eggs, was 6 $\cdot$ 0.
 This is rather larger than would be expected from the note by F. C. R. Jourdain (in Witherby, Jourdain, Ticehurst and Tucker, The Handbook of British Birds, III, 1939) 'Eggs:-Number variable; usually 4 to 6, occasionally 7 or 3 only, rarely 8'.
 Two pure white eggs were seen in different clutches, in which the rest of the eggs were stained.
-The white eggs hatched at the same time as the other eggs so must presumably have been incubated for the same period.
+The white eggs so must presumably have been incubated for the same period.